nonspy/front-end-assignment/README.md

+# Completion Notes

+TL;DR

+Your game my rules.

+Thank you for getting me familiar with Adonis.
+Never used it before However, it is pretty close to common MVC monolith paradigms used in frameworks like Laravel + eloquent or Symfony .
+Interesting framework to play around btw.

+As soon as You are challenging me for React frontend position I've decided to inject React instead of using vanilla ts or any other js lib.
+Also seems this example should utilize Adonis separation of views, so I've decided not to use SPA but better inject differently bootstrapped react instances twice.
+Of course this is not a real case for such a product.

+For the first task ive transpiled css to sass and thought about applying BEM however this obviously would look little verbose then imho.
+So I ve just scoped css needed for bacon and used styled components for form.

+For the second and further tasks I ve used both BEM with Adonis component and styled-components with Material-UI just for demonstration purposes.

+Tried to structure form dependencies like in real life.
+You may think it is overcomplicated but in general it is pretty well scalable and reusable.

+Thank you

 # Marketer Front-end Assignment

 * Please use real Github accounts, as we check for contribution history.
 However, if you want to stay anonymous, please send patch instead.